247 Learning Literally On The Go

 It’s a fairly wide river.

-And at one time, there was a swift rapids through here.
+At one time, there was a swift rapids through here.

-And when the loggers would come through with their logs of white pine, they would get into what’s called the Devil’s Elbow, where the river bends at 90 degrees, creating an elbow.
+When loggers would come through with their logs of white pine, they would get into what’s called the Devil’s Elbow, where the river bends at 90 degrees, creating an elbow.

-And a lot of lumbermen died in there.
+A lot of lumbermen died in there.

 I paddle through there.